andreas-h/andreas.hilboll.de/README.md

 This website is based on the website of [Vincent Bernat][bernat].

 Feel free to look at how things are done.
-Both content (all HTML and image files) and boilderplate (CSS, JS, layout) are licensed as [CC BY-NC-SA 3.0][cc], unless I am not the author of the work (for example, jQuery, ModernizR, fonts).
+Both content (all HTML and image files) and boilerplate (CSS, JS, layout) are licensed as [CC BY-NC-SA 3.0][cc], unless I am not the author of the work (for example, jQuery, ModernizR, fonts).